genboy/Festival/README.md

 > - Stretching area's up and down with y scaling
 > - Use priority number for overlapping area's

-**Management UI in game**:
-command **hold magic item** or ** /fe menu** (ui, form, data) ( default magic item 201 - Purpur Pillar block - change in config management) When using the form you need to **use the magic item to tab area positions**.
-You can swapp item to build during area position 1 and 2 selection.

-Or use the commands as shown in the usage image (now with Multi wORd FULLY CapitAlized nameS possible)

 **Download development version**:
 [Poggit development](https://poggit.pmmp.io/ci/genboy/Festival/Festival)
 Please report bugs -thank you! [issues @ github](https://github.com/genboy/Festival/issues) and/or [reviews @ poggit](https://poggit.pmmp.io/p/Festival)

 or use [devtools plugin](https://poggit.pmmp.io/p/DevTools/1.13.0) and [download zip package https://github.com/genboy/Festival/archive/master.zip](https://github.com/genboy/Festival/archive/master.zip)

 **Festival version 2.0.0 Install**:
 *(always save copies of your previous used config.yml and areas.json before re-install)*